opnfv/fds/docs/scenarios/os-odl-fdio-noha/scenario.description.rst

 Scenario components and composition
 ===================================

-The apex-os-odl_l3-fdio-noha scenario combines components from three key open source projects: OpenStack, OpenDaylight, and Fast Data (FD.io).
-The key components that realize the apex-os-odl_l3-fdio-noha scenario and which differ from a regular, OVS-based scenario, are the OpenStack ML2 OpenDaylight plugin, OpenDaylight Neutron Northbound, OpenDaylight Group Based Policy, OpenDaylight Virtual Bridge Domain Manager, FD.io Honeycomb management agent and FD.io Vector Packet Processor (VPP).
+The apex-os-odl-fdio-noha scenario combines components from three key open source projects: OpenStack, OpenDaylight, and Fast Data (FD.io).
+The key components that realize the apex-os-odl-fdio-noha scenario and which differ from a regular, OVS-based scenario, are the OpenStack ML2 OpenDaylight plugin, OpenDaylight Neutron Northbound, OpenDaylight Group Based Policy, OpenDaylight Virtual Bridge Domain Manager, FD.io Honeycomb management agent and FD.io Vector Packet Processor (VPP).

-Note that the key components of the OpenDaylight based scenarios of FastDataStacks are the same.
-The Layer 2 scenario "apex-os-odl_l2-fdio-noha" and the Layer 3 scenario "apex-os-odl_l3-fdio-noha" share the same components.

 Here's a more detailed list of the individual software components involved: